 Opening Up Archaeology

-From 2006 – 2010, the AAI sponsored a series of Open Archaeology prize competitions aimed at promoting the development and use of open educational resources in archaeology and related disciplines.
-The prize competitions received generous support from the William and Flora Hewlett Foundation and the David Brown Book Company.
+Since 2006, the AAI has sponsored a series of Open Archaeology prize competitions aimed at promoting the development and use of open educational resources in archaeology and related disciplines.
+The prize competitions received generous support from the William and Flora Hewlett Foundation and the David Brown Book Company (now ISD).
 A panel of judges from the relevant community selected winners based on their project’s scholarly merit, potential for reuse in research or teaching, and availability on the web in a free and reusable format.

 2006 Junior Researcher Open Zooarchaeology Prize